zenvdeluca/net_healer/README.md

 NET HEALER supports FastNetMon and Plixer Scrutinizer DDoS attack reports.<br>
-It will also group them to be used by other algorithms optimized for decision making. i.e: trigger a notification or BAN an IP based on pre-configured protocol thresholds.
+It will also group them to be used by other algorithms optimized for decision making. i.e: trigger a notification, BAN an IP based on pre-configured protocol thresholds, or activate cloud mitigation services.

 ## NET HEALER Stages
 - cleared - no Attack Reports